 UP to 'completely seal' COVID-19 hotspots in 15 districts

-Lucknow, Apr 08: Uttar Pradesh government would be 'completely sealing' hotspots identified in 15 districts from 12 am today to curb the spread of coronavirus.
+Lucknow, Apr 08: Uttar Pradesh government would be 'completely sealing' hotspots identified in 15 districts till April 15 to contain the spread of coronavirus.

 The districts expected to be sealed include, Lucknow, Agra, Gaziabad Gautam Budh Nagar, Kanpur, Varanasi, Shamli, Meerut, Bareilly, Bulandshahar, Firozabad, Maharajganj, Sitapur, Saharanpur and Basti.